Meehai/video-representations-extractor/examples/vre_streaming/README.md

 VRE_DEVICE=cuda ./vre_streaming.py VIDEO CONFIG.YAML --output_destination matplotlib
 ```

-By default `--output_destinatio` is set to stdout, so it must be combined with something that can understand raw video bytes.
+By default `--output_destination` is set to stdout, so it must be combined with something that can understand raw video bytes.

 ## FFplay